Ghrafkly/Personal-Vault/Uni/Applied Practice 1/Assessment 2.md

 "When searching for the advantages of rootkits, the top results were all why the were bad"

 ### My position
 * Cyber-security is a constant race between attackers and defenders to find the next hack, and either exploit it or fix it.
-Due to this
+Due to this, cyber-security professionals have to remain proactive in developing tools, software, and techniques to protect against attackers.
+This means investigating and developing their own rootkits to research potential attack vectors, come up with novel solutions for defending, or even to use proactively against the attackers.
+* The main issue comes from its increasing use in everyday computers and other similar devices.
+Hardware and software manufacturers like Microsoft, Apple, Samsung etc. are developing rootkits that come with your computers, phones, and other IoT devices.
+These rootkits are meant to provide better safety and security for users.
+In Apple's case, they also have a history of using hardware level rootkits to make third-party repairs very difficult, if not impossible.
+This forces users to have to buy a new phone, instead of fixing the small issue with their existing one.
+* These rootkits can also be targets for attack as they provide very low-level access to the systems.
+If breached, the users device will be in control of malicious actors without them knowing.
+Even if they do discover the problem, they would have to dispose of the device.

 ### **References**